NirajKushwaha/Chimera-in-network-of-Kuromoto-oscillators/README.md

 # Chimera-in-network-of-Kuromoto-oscillators
 This repository contains codes that I wrote while working on my MSc thesis.
-This work resulted in a research paper which is currently under review in "Frontiers in Physics".
-I will link the paper once the paper gets published.
+This work resulted in a research paper: https://doi.org/10.3389/fphy.2021.513969